JaydenM-C/PN_treebuilding/README.md

 # PN_treebuilding
 Inferring phylogenetic trees with quantitative phonotactic characters

-**Results files are stored at https://cloud.rdm.uq.edu.au/index.php/s/L88ncHHqiNtBoy4 (password: phonotactics)**
+**Results files are stored at [https://doi.org/10.14264/4e5077e](https://doi.org/10.14264/4e5077e)**

-This repository contains data and code accompanying Chapter 6 of my [PhD thesis](https://github.com/JaydenM-C/final_thesis).
-The output files are too large for Github, so they have been deposited temporarily on UQ's RDM system [here](https://cloud.rdm.uq.edu.au/index.php/s/L88ncHHqiNtBoy4).
-The RDM repository is password-protected---the password is "phonotactics".
-A more permanent, public repository will be confirmed once the thesis has undergone revision.
+This repository contains data and code accompanying Chapter 6 of my [PhD thesis](https://doi.org/10.14264/9d9e8be).
+The output files are too large for Github, so they have been deposited temporarily on UQ's RDM system [here](https://doi.org/10.14264/4e5077e).

 ## (§6.3) Prelim test 1: Evolutionary model for binary biphone data